 Prescription Drug Drop Box Program

 The medication collection and disposal program provides a safe disposal location for citizens to properly dispose of unused household medications.
-Prescription drug drop boxes are only permitted to reside within police departments or within retail pharmacies that have been approved by the Department of Consumer Protection, Drug Control Division.
+Drug drop boxes or collection recepticles are only permitted to reside within police departments or within retail pharmacies that have been approved by the Department of Consumer Protection, Drug Control Division.

 A. This program provides an environmentally safe alternative to disposing of medications in the landfill or sewer systems that may later negatively affect the environment.